The Hot Rod Dogs and Cool Car Cats

-The Hot Rod Dogs and Cool Car Cats is an animated television series which aired between September 9, 1995, and June 15, 1996, on ITV kids strand CITV, and was shown on May 11, 2009, on Scottish children's programme wknd@stv.
+The Hot Rod Dogs and Cool Car Cats is a British American animated television series which aired between September 9, 1995, and June 15, 1996, on ITV kids strand CITV, and was shown on May 11, 2009, on Scottish children's programme wknd@stv.
 The series is about anthropomorphic automobiles that bear resemblances to cats and dogs.
 The main characters are freedom fighters trying to save their homeworld of Autopia from The Crusher.
 The show ran for two seasons, each consisting of 26 ten-minute episodes.

 Heroes

 Hot Rod: A red dog-car, and the main character of the series.
 He was on his way to camp when he was captured by The Crusher's forces.
 He managed to escape and join the resistance movement.
 He has an attraction to his best friend, Carbs.
 He was upgraded by the mechanic Gus (see below), gaining larger tires, a cog-firing weapon that can also be used as a buzzsaw, and the ability to fly (but only when he needs them).
 Gus later built an external weapons pack for Hot Rod, equipped with long-range armaments.
 Both Gus and The Crusher hinted that there was something "special" about Hot Rod, but it was never elaborated on.

 Carbs (Short for "Carburetta"): A pink cat-car, and Hot Rod's best friend.
 They first met when they were captured by The Crusher's forces.
 She seems to share the attraction between Hot Rod and herself.
 She too was upgraded by Gus, gaining high-intensity headlights, tire claws, and an extendable tail.
 Her sister, Spare Parts, later built her a weapons pack, similar to Hot Rod's.

 Dog-Gone: An old and wily brown dog-car.
 He often provides reason and wisdom for the group, when he isn't keeping his friend Benz from falling apart.

 Benz: A green dog-car, and Dog-Gone's best friend.
 In major disrepair, "Benji" is always falling apart.

 Gus: A light grey dog-car, and legendary mechanic.
 He was the one who built The Crusher, and exiled himself when his creation went out of control.
 He later outfitted Hot Rod and Carbs with weaponry, to better combat The Crusher's forces.